Product Experience of Password Creation

 💖 UX objectives

 Minimize friction.
 Challenge the norm, but don't reinvent the wheel.
-Design away errors not for errors.

 ⚖️ Potential conflicts

-✨ Special UX requirements of password fields
+✨ Special UX requirement

-They generally don’t like to read.
+Users generally don’t like to read.
 They are vulnerable to digital tasks, often need crystal-clear instructions, and are highly likely to bounce when hit by blockers.

 Entytle's customers who us Insyghts are primarily sales managers, and it's pivotal to craft a positive impression and build trust immediately upon onboarding.